memfault/interrupt/_posts/2023-07-19-embedded-async-rust.md

 ## Benefits of Async Rust on Embedded Systems

-We now understand how Rust futures work under the hood, and the role an executor plays in managing and driving futures to completion.
-The question remains, why would we go through all this trouble?
-What benefit do we gain over a traditional preemptive RTOS or a bare-metal super loop?
-The answer is I/O!

 One of the biggest benefits of async Rust is a much smaller RAM footprint.
 A traditional RTOS will require a stack for each task.
 Rust futures only need to keep track of variables that are used across await points.
 This means that the